muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Do you know security context in deployment file?
 - runAsUser and fsGroup option in k8s security policy?
 - Explain network policies in K8s?
 - Explain ingress and egress N/W policy type?
+Ingress network policies define rules for incoming traffic to pods and egress for outgoing traffic from pods.
 - What is service account?
 - How to add DNS record in AWS?
 Which service is used?
 - Explain IAM roles?